 ![]() |

-Ecosystem Management Plan Identifying threshold levels for ecological sustainability requires both science and value decisions.
+Ecosystem Management Planning Identifying threshold levels for ecological sustainability requires both science and value decisions.
 Science strives to define a range of representation levels required to meet the ecological objectives as well as the possible range of socio-economic activity and productivity levels, while still providing for the ecological objectives.
-The ecosystem management plan will address the following needs for the overall landscape:
+Important considerations include:

 Conservation